andrewjamesford/andrewford-co-nz-11ty/content/articles/automate-github-security-updates-comet-browser-copilot-agent-in-action/index.md

 ---
-title: 'Automate GitHub Security Updates: Comet Browser + Copilot Agent in Action!'
+title: "Automate GitHub Security Updates: Comet Browser + Copilot Agent in Action!"
-date: '2025-07-28T20:55:17Z'
+date: "2025-07-28T20:55:17Z"
 template: post
 draft: false
-slug: 'automate-github-security-updates-comet-browser-copilot-agent-in-action'
+slug: "automate-github-security-updates-comet-browser-copilot-agent-in-action"
 category: article
 tags:
   - AI
   - GitHub
   - Automation
   - Comet
   - Copilot
   - Security
   - Developer Tools

-description: 'Learn how to automate GitHub security notifications using Comet and GitHub Copilot.
-Transform hours of manual work into 15 minutes of automated maintenance.'
+description: "Learn how to automate GitHub security notifications using Comet and GitHub Copilot.
+Transform hours of manual work into 15 minutes of automated maintenance."
 ---

 https://www.youtube.com/watch?v=qGGd2_qayH4

 If you're like most developers, you've probably found yourself drowning in GitHub security notifications.
 Those endless email alerts about vulnerable dependencies, the mounting pile of Dependabot pull requests, and the tedious process of reviewing and updating packages across multiple repositories can quickly become overwhelming.
 But what if I told you there's a way to automate almost all of this using AI-powered tools?

 GitHub notifications interface showing filtered security and project-related notifications across multiple repositories.